 Make Sure your CV is well structured and formatted

 Probably the most important and decisive documents that keep you from getting an interview or screening calls.
 Ensure that you don’t make these common errors in your CV, which is why your CV may not be getting shortlisted.

-A good CV layout and structure with sub-headings is very important.
+A good CV layout and structure with sub-headings are very important.

 Keep your CV simple and professional.
-I will be sharing sample CVs to our subscribers.
+I will be sharing sample CVs with our subscribers.

 Ensure you do a thorough spell-check.
 Grammatical errors are a poor reflection.

 Recruiters and hiring managers do not have time to read every CV they get.
 Your CV must have the right words and the same (or nearest) as the required job description.
 So when you apply for a job ensure that if you have experience or knowledge or attended training in that “WORD” then add it to your CV.
 This may mean you would need a differently presented CV for almost every job, which is fine (Please make sure you do not misrepresent your CV).
 CVs are searched using Boolean criteria or ATS e.g (“Sales Engineer” AND “tender” AND “quotations” AND “JD Edwards”) means I am looking for the above words to appear at least once in your CV.
 If it is not there and your CV will be missed.

 "It is always Who You Know and What You Know" that matters.

 Networking is often the best way to get a job.
 Connect with every potential person you know, starting from your first hiring manager and team members, to your present.
 If you have been good at your work and maintained a good rapport with your connections then of the 25 people you connect at least one may give you a lead.
 Getting references or recommendation of your work from decision-makers add value when you apply.